smark-1/django-easy-faq/README.rst

 change log
 ----------
-0.4 fixed bug that logged out users can vote - which then raises exceptions 0.5 fixed migrations
+0.4 fixed bug that logged out users can vote - which then raises exceptions

+0.5 fixed migrations

 1.0 added pypi distribution

 1.1 added more templates to override easily

+1.2 fixed bug in pypi distro not including faq app